nithuan141/react-toast-notification/README.md

 # React Toast Notification

-This project contains a generic react toast notification system which can be easily integrtaed and used in the componnets, and some sample usage.
+This project contains a generic react toast notification system which can be easily integrated and used in the components, and some sample usage.
 Developed using typeascript, react and craco.

 ## Available Scripts